gear

 PID Temperature control

-Besides looking cool, Stagg also comes with some of the best electronic components from any kettle.
+Besides looking cool, Stagg also comes packed with some smart technology.
 It has PID temperature control, plenty of horsepower (1200W), an excellent display, and an intuitive dial.

 It’s easy to adjust the temperature and monitor the progress.
 The model will also hold temperatures for up to an hour.